zackrjoyce/Projects/README.md

     -Features are collected for each team that played each week, from NFL weeks 1-18 -Weights are collected as the corresponding win or loss by each team, with a win represented as a 1 and a loss represented as a 0
     -Models are applied to NFL Wildcard playoff matchups to test

+Union Pacific Switch Alignment Game

+    -Worked with a team to develop a mobile game using Unity 3D for Union Pacific to train employees in switch alignment.
+    -Used Spring Boot to create a REST API, along with Apache Tomcat web server and Oracle Cloud Database Services.
+    -Personally created entire backend of project, including setting up the Oracle Database, Apache Tomcat webserver, and Spring Boot REST API.
+Also created scripts to connect the backend to the Unity front end.
+Created various scripts in the Unity project including the leaderboard, camera follow script, and various other features.